emigrek/Befree/README.md

 # 🍀 Befree

-Befree is addiction tracking mobile app, which helps to monitor and control your bad habits.
+**Befree** is addiction tracking mobile app, which helps to monitor and control your bad habits.

 App track your progress and motivates you to stay clean by providing a timeline of your addiction-free days and enabling you to achieve time goals such as day, week, month or year.

-App works in offline mode, so you can use it without internet connection.
+App works in **offline mode**, so you can use it without internet connection.
 All data is synchronized with the cloud when the connection is available.
 Internet connection is required only for authentication during the first login.

-App supports multiple languages, by default comes with English and Polish translations.
+App supports **multiple languages**, by default comes with English and Polish translations.
 Translations are automatically detected based on the device's language settings.

 ## 📦 Used packages